netnacool/elasticsearch_hands_on/hands_on.md

 Everything inside the `filter` clause will not contribute to the score but other than that, it is same as a `must` clause.
 We are doing a search for the word `batman` inside the `description` field, and an exact match for `genre=Action`.
 The `must_not` clause is just the opposite of `must` clause.
 We are using a range query inside it.
 See [Range Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html)
 The `should` clause only affects the score but does not decide whether a doc is returned or not.
+Notice that the movie with batman in it's name gets a better score and the second batman movie get's filtered out because of release date.
 See
 [Bool query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html)_
 ```